 Mr. Allen or his affiliates own or have owned equity interests or warrants to purchase equity interests in various entities with which the Company does business or which provides it with products, services or programming.
-Among these entities are Oxygen Media Corporation ("Oxygen Media"), Digeo, Inc. ("Digeo"), and Microsoft Corporation.
+Among these entities are Digeo, Inc. ("Digeo"), and Microsoft Corporation.
 Mr. Allen owns 100% of the equity of Vulcan Ventures Incorporated ("Vulcan Ventures") and Vulcan Inc. and is the president of Vulcan Ventures.
-Ms. Jo Allen Patton is a director of the Company and the President and Chief Executive Officer of Vulcan Inc. and is a director and Vice President of Vulcan Ventures.
-Mr. Lance Conn is a director of the Company and is Executive Vice President of Vulcan Inc. and Vulcan Ventures.
-The various cable, media, Internet and telephone companies in which Mr. Allen has invested may mutually benefit one another.
-The Company can give no assurance, nor should you expect, that any of these business relationships will be successful, that the Company will realize any benefits from these relationships or that the Company will enter into any business relationships in the future with Mr. Allen's affiliated companies.
+Ms. Jo Lynn Allen was a director of the Company until the Effective Date and is the President and Chief Executive Officer of Vulcan Inc. and is a director and Vice President of Vulcan Inc. and Vulcan Ventures.
+Mr. Lance Conn is a director of the Company and was Executive Vice President of Vulcan Inc. and Vulcan Ventures until May 2009. &# 160;The various cable, media, Internet and telephone companies in which Mr. Allen has invested may mutually benefit one another.
+The Company can give no assurance, nor should you expect, that any of these relationships will be successful, that the Company will realize any benefits from these relationships or that the Company will enter into any business relationships in the future with Mr. Allen's affiliated companies.